baseline-dev/docs/src/content/getting-started/cli.md

 Here you just have to click "Ok" and acknowledge the message.
 Next, head over to System Preferences and open the Security & Privacy section.
-You will see a little note at the bottom mentioning "baseline-macos was blocked".
+You will see a little note at the bottom mentioning "baseline was blocked".
 Press the "Open Anyway" button to confirm that you'd like to run the Baseline CLI.
 See the picture below:

 <img src="/assets/docs/install-allow-system-preferences.jpg" width="617" alt="Confirm to open the Baseline CLI.">